gguo78/mlhc_project/README.md

 * Data Preprocessing: perform any cleaning or transformation of the data.
 * Data Analysis: execute the statistical analysis comparing actual and predicted disease prevalences.
 * Visualization: generate plots and visualizations of the results.

+### Statistical Analysis
+File: `stat.ipynb`
+Description:
+This notebook contains the statistical tests and methods used to analyze the data processed in Parsing.ipynb and visualized in viz.ipynb.
+It provides detailed statistical insights into the biases in disease prevalence predictions across different demographics and languages.
+The notebook includes hypothesis testing, p-value calculations, and other statistical methods to quantify biases.

 ### How to Run
 1. Clone the repository to your local machine.